unjs/impound/README.md

 [![Github Actions][github-actions-src]][github-actions-href]
 [![Codecov][codecov-src]][codecov-href]

-> Builder-agnostic plugin to allow restricting import patterns in certain parts of your code-base.
+> Build plugin to restrict import patterns in certain parts of your code-base.

 This package is an [unplugin](https://unplugin.unjs.io/) which provides support for a wide range of bundlers.